Chloe is clerked primarily by Lee Johnson, Clare Sabido, Jennifer Pooler and Emma Bell.

 Recent cases include:

-- Partridge v Chief Constable of Lincolnshire Police – Represented the Chief Constable of Lincolnshire Police in a County Court trial regarding false imprisonment.
+- Partridge v Chief Constable of Lincolnshire Police – represented the Chief Constable in a County Court trial regarding false imprisonment.

 Professional Discipline

-Chloe has experience in police misconduct and accepts instructions in both accelerated misconduct hearings and full hearings.
+Chloe has extensive experience in police misconduct and accepts instructions in both gross misconduct hearings and accelerated hearings and appears in associated appeals and judicial review challenges.
+Chloe also acts as legal advisor to panels.

 Regulatory and financial crime